Vietnam is world renowned for their delectable cuisine, pristine coastlines, and of course the beauty of their women.

 Everywhere you go, delicious food is readily available for cheap prices.
 Hotels can be had for cheap as well, usually in the range of $20-25 USD a night.

-Life in the city is quite hectic and busy, but if your used to living in big loud cities then you’ll quickly acclimate here.
+Life in the city is quite hectic and busy, but if you’re used to living in big loud cities then you’ll quickly acclimate here.

 To further deter you from staying away from those areas, food prices tend to be a lot higher in those districts too.
 A banh mi sandwich that you could buy for around 15k in a local district will cost upwards of 30k vnd in those neighborhoods.